 The study of a foreign language will help you to understand and appreciate different countries, cultures and communities, whilst also helping you learn more about your own language.
 We aim to build upon the language study undertaken at primary school and aim to develop listening, speaking, reading and writing skills as well as experiencing authentic materials such as films, video clips and books.

-At Key Stage 3 all pupils study French and are offered the opportunity to have tasters in other languages, such as Japanese, Spanish and German, through clubs and Deep Learning Days.
+At Key Stage 3 all students study French and are offered the opportunity to have tasters in other languages, such as Japanese, Spanish and German, through clubs and Deep Learning Days.
 Some pupils go on to take external qualifications in these additional languages.
-Some pupils study for the AQA FCSE in French.

-We encourage native speakers and bilingual pupils to take a GCSE in their home language if it is available and appropriate for them to do so.
-Language clubs and trips enrich the learning experience and there are annual trips to the Christmas Markets in Köln and to Disneyland Paris.
+We encourage native speakers and bilingual students to take a GCSE in their home language if it is available and appropriate for them to do so.
+Language clubs and trips enrich the learning experience and there is an annual trip to Disneyland Paris.
+We also try to organise trips to Germany and Spain too, as well as providing local cultural activities and opportunities such as the MFL Choir.